Introduction to Western European Art

 The course begins with the first three weeks devoted to iconography, exploring aspects such as saints, pagan gods, signs, symbols, meaning and more.
 Within these first three lessons we will also look at the application of perspective and colour.
 Thereafter each week will also focus on particular movements and periods in European art history, the result being by the end of the course you will have a broad understanding of art appreciation in a historical and aesthetic context as well as the confidence to speak knowledgeably and critically about European art.

 No prior knowledge of art history is required.
-Please find below a brief week-by-week course outline.
+Please find below a brief week-by-week course outline (subject to change).

 - The Iconography of Venus, Cupid and Mars